AntoineRR/blog-website/_drafts/2022-09-20-git-cheatsheet.md

 $ git stash pop
 ```

 This will apply the changes from the **last** stash you did.
 But what if you stashed several things and want to apply a stash you did a long time ago?
-You will then need to list your stash, and find the one you want to apply.
-Indeed there is a command for doing exactly this:
+You will then need to list your stashes, and find the one you want to apply.
+Unsurprisingly, there is a command for doing exactly this:
 ```console
 $ git stash list
 ```